Groningen: Education

 The University of Groningen (in Dutch: Rijksuniversiteit Groningen), established in 1614 is the second oldest university in the Netherlands (after the University of Leiden).
 The university educated the country's first female student, Aletta Jacobs, the first Dutch national astronaut, Wubbo Ockels, the first president of the European Central Bank, Wim Duisenberg, and two Nobel laureates; Heike Kamerlingh Onnes (in Physics) and Ben Feringa (in Chemistry).
-The university has about 31,000 students—22% of which are international.
+The university has about 31,000 students 22% of whom are international.

 The Hanze University of Applied Sciences (in Dutch: Hanzehogeschool Groningen) was founded in 1986 and is more focused on the practical application of knowledge, offering bachelor and master courses in fields like Electrical and Electronic Engineering, Communication and Multimedia Design, and Renewable Energy.
 With around 8.1% international students, Hanze hosts more than 28,000 students and is one of the largest universities of applied sciences by enrollment in the Netherlands.

 Politics

-As of January 2019, the Groningen municipality council has 45 members.
-GroenLinks is the largest party on the council with 11 seats.
-The PvdA holds 6 seats.
-Both D66 and the Socialist Party have 5 seats.
-The VVD has 4 seats, while ChristenUnie and the Party for the Animals each have 3 seats.
-Christian Democratic Appeal, 100% Groningen and Stadspartij have 2 seats each; the 2 remaining seats are divided between Student en Stad and the right party Party for Freedom.
+The Groningen municipal council has 45 members which, after the 2022 local elections, was made up as follows:

+From 2022, the ruling municipal coalition consisted of GroenLinks, PvdA, Party for the Animals, the Socialist Party and ChristenUnie.